philippe75004/SIEM1/README.md

 2. Using the `eval` command, create a field called `ratio` that shows the ratio between the upload and download speeds.

-*Thanks to the Eval command we are able to see quickly the bandwith throuput used:*
+*Thanks to the Eval command we are able to see quickly the bandwith throuput used and the table command to format the result*

 ![eval1](/Screenshots/Splunk-Homeworks-44.PNG "eval1")